 - I do offer a series discount of $50 per book when having multiples done at the same time, or on subsequent covers for a series that we have done.

 - Additional POD templates, such as hardcover files, are available for an extra charge of $50.00 each.

 - Your back cover copy and any tagline or strapline

-- For Createspace, the exact number of pages after you upload the novel, the colour of the paper (cream paper makes the spine wider), and the dimensions/trim size of the book.
+- For KDP, the exact number of pages after you upload the novel, the colour of the paper (cream paper makes the spine wider), and the dimensions/trim size of the book.

 Unique, Affordable Pre-Designed Ebook Covers

 You can purchase ready-to-go book covers at a greatly reduced price.
 The design is already done and can be personalised with your title and author name.
 Click here for more information on pre-designed ebook covers.

 Frequently Asked Questions